Of memories...

-“Pikku, pikku…come see…” Riku took Rhoana’s small hand and led her out of the shelter, he ran with ease across the hardened ground.
-Rhoana attempted to keep pace with his long stride, though she was less then half his size.
+Riku took Rhoana’s small hand and led her out of the shelter into the blistering cold and white light, he ran with ease across the hardened ground of ice and compressed snow.
+Rhoana attempted to keep pace with his long stride, though she was less then half his size – a young child still more accustomed to being carried.

 “Come on Pikku…faster…you don’t wish to miss it!”

-Rhoana bore a wide smile, one suitable for that of a child, innocent, unknowing and excited.
+A wide smile had stretched across her face, one suitable for that of a child, innocent, unknowing and excited.
 They trudged ever further across the snow.

-“How much further brother?” her tone had taken upon a note of panic, as a hurried glance backwards showed just how far they had gone.
+“How much further brother?” her tone had taken upon a note of panic, as a hurried glance backwards showed just how far they had gone from the village and home.
 Riku remained quiet, still keeping a quickened pace.

-The wind was bitter, but Rhoana was bound in soft furs.
-A cowl fitted closely about her reddened cheeks.
-She could not help but admire her brother’s trophies; he had many attached upon his garments.
-Teeth lining the bound edges of leather, holes bored through and attached in place.
+The bitter wind whistled and swept about them, whipping exposed cheeks and fingers.
+Rhoana was bound in soft furs, many a colourful layer swaddled around her petite frame, a cowl fitted closely about her reddened cheeks.
+She could not help but admire her brother’s trophies; he had many attached upon his garments; teeth lining the bound edges of leather, holes bored through and attached in place.
 He was fairly young to have attained so much in a hunt, but he had learnt well from his father.

 “Oh Pikku, I should have known hm?
 You are a meddlesome one.”
 He whispered.